 Meanwhile, real violations of separation of church and state are increasing.

 Across the country, we’re seeing numerous incidents in which the government is trying to control what churches teach, where they worship, and how they exercise their religious freedom.
+When the COVID-19 pandemic hit this past spring, some government officials put the First Amendment on hold and treated churches worse than secular businesses, allowing bars, casinos, and even theme parks to operate at much higher capacities than worship services.

 Who: Jay and Sandy Smith

 Jay is the senior pastor at Cedar Park, a church that continually lives out its pro-life views in a variety of tangible ways.
 Cedar Park’s pro-life ministries include partnering with a local pregnancy center and foster care providers, hosting an annual camp for children in foster care, and hosting an annual prayer service to pray for couples struggling with infertility.
-Jay’s predecessor even co-founded an adoption provider for frozen embryos remaining after in vitro fertilization.
+Jay’s predecessor even co-founded an adoption ministry for frozen embryos remaining after in vitro fertilization.

 But it gets even more personal than that.
 When Sandy found out she was pregnant in high school, she and Jay were taken by surprise.
 Sandy briefly considered abortion.
 But, instead, the couple decided to get married, and they had their first of four daughters together.
 Jay and Sandy have no regrets – they consider their oldest daughter to be one of their greatest blessings.